vitaly-t/pg-promise/CONTRIBUTING.md

 ---

-At the time of writing this document, most of the new questions or issues are repeated.
+At the time of writing this document, most of the new questions or issues appear to be repeated.

-Please search through the following before opening any new issue or re-asking the same question:
+Please search through the following before opening any new issue or asking a question:

 * [List of all existing issues](https://github.com/vitaly-t/pg-promise/issues?q=is%3Aissue+is%3Aclosed)
 * [Questions on StackOverflow](https://stackoverflow.com/questions/tagged/pg-promise)